 This is a popular spot to watch the sunset in Kill Devil Hills!

 Fishing charters are numerous along the Outer Banks and honestly, if you can afford one, I think it is a must do while in the Outer Banks.
-Off the coast of Kill Devil Hills there are Sea Trout, Flounder, Bluefish, croakers, Sea Mullet, Pompana and big fish such as Cobia, Kings, and Red Drum can also be found on the oceanside of Kill Devil Hills.
+Off the coast of Kill Devil Hills, there are Sea Trout, Flounder, Bluefish, croakers, Sea Mullet, Pompano and big fish such as Cobia, Kings, and Red Drum can also be found on the oceanside of Kill Devil Hills.

-Whats an American beach vacation with out a round or two of putt putt golf.
-Did you know the man who invented mini golf was from North Carolina?
+What an American beach vacation without a round or two of putt-putt golf.
+Did you know the man who invented mini-golf was from North Carolina?

-I hope this list of thing to do in Kill Devil Hills is the start of an epic trip for you!
+I hope this list of things to do in Kill Devil Hills with kids is the start of an epic trip for you!
 If you have any questions about the area, just drop them in the comments below.
+Which of these fun things will you do first?

 More Posts You Might Like: